linkerd/website/linkerd.io/content/2/tasks/configuring-external-prometheus.md

 There are two important points to tackle here.

-- Configuring the exisiting prometheus to get the linkerd proxy metrics.
+- Configuring external Prometheus instance to get the Linkerd metrics.
-- Configuring the linkerd control plane components to use existing prometheus.
+- Configuring the Linkerd control plane components to use that prometheus.

 ## Prometheus Scrape Configuration